Shop

 With beers like Extra Pale Ale and Oatmeal Stout leading the way, building a foundation for solid brewing in Minnesota.

-Still, the brewery manages to stay up with the cool kids with limited releases.
-For instance, a Great Northern Porter, Elderflower IPA, or Cabin Crusher Kölsch-style ale with lemon.
+Still, the brewery keeps up with the cool kids with limited releases, such as a Great Northern Porter, Elderflower IPA, or Cabin Crusher Kölsch-style ale with lemon.

-Visit the Ratskeller, Summit’s St. Paul taproom, for special taproom-only beers and a Minnesota cabin-cum-great-nothern-lodge-type vibe.
+Visit the Ratskeller, Summit’s St. Paul taproom, for unique taproom-only beers and a Minnesota cabin-cum-great-nothern-lodge-type vibe.

 520 Malcolm Ave SE, Minneapolis MN | (763) 999-4040

-Some might call it rude how hits like Furious, Todd the Axe Man, Pentagram, and the coveted Darkness have incited such a devout following.
+Some might call it rude how hits like Furious, Axe Man, and the coveted Darkness have incited such a devout following.
 We call it the mark of a spirited brewery.

 Surly just does everything bigger and better.